-It’s time to look into filing your income tax and the deadline for filing income tax in Malaysia is 30 April for manual filing and 15 May via e-Filing.
-But before you file your taxes this year whether online on the Lembaga Hasil Dalam Negeri website or on-site at their offices, did you know that family caregivers can get further rebates?
+It’s time to file for your income tax returns!
+This year’s deadline for filing income tax in Malaysia is 30 April 2021 for manual filing and 15 May 2021 via e-Filing.
+Before filing your taxes on the Lembaga Hasil Dalam Negeri website or on-site at their offices, did you know that family caregivers can get further rebates?

 Malaysian caregivers are entitled to a number of tax deductions for the year’s expenses.
 In this article, we break down everything you need to know about relevant tax relief as a family caregiver.